Website domains are the foundation of a site. They’re a website’s address and the name linked to your site.

 Selecting a domain name for your business is an important process.

-The name you choose is how your potential customers will refer to your company.
+The domain name you choose is how your potential customers will refer to your company.

 If you’re starting a landscaping business, something simple like seattlelandscaping.com or seattlelawns.com would be an ideal option.

-When you choose a name it’s important to avoid a name that’s already in use.
+When you choose a domain name it’s important to avoid a name that’s already in use.

 A domain registrar or a hosting provider will have a tool that helps you check domain availability.

-Try and choose an available name that fits your business well.
+Try and choose an available domain name that fits your business well.

 It’s possible to purchase a domain name that includes another business’s brand name.